 - linguistic diversity in Ireland, i.e. the Irish Deaf Research Network and the Irish English Research Network

-- the language ideologies, beliefs and attitudes & the language diversity, vitality and endangerment working groups as part of the Language in the Human-Machine Era COST Network
+- the language diversity, vitality and endangerment working group as part of the Language in the Human-Machine Era COST Network

 I am actively involved in various interdisciplinary research projects with colleagues from Africa and Europe.
 This includes research on:

-- tourism discourse, esp. on sustainability, in offline and online tourist spaces of the Nordics [with C. Ackermann-Boström, Uppsala Universitet & O. Trøen, NTNU], funded by NTNU Oceans
+- tourism discourse, esp. on sustainability, in offline and online tourist spaces of the Nordics [with C. Ackermann-Boström, Uppsala Universitet; M.-L. Brunner, Trier University of Applied Sciences; C. Gerber, University of Cologne; Tatjana Schnellinger & O. Trøen, NTNU], funded by NTNU Oceans

 - politeness, specifically its prosody, in Irish Sign Language and Irish English [with K. Renkwitz & F. Sell, University of Bonn]